material-components/material-components-ios/contributing/releasing.md

 If you are not able to cut a release Wednesday morning, cut it Tuesday evening before you leave the office.

+Please post regular updates about the status of the release to the team's chat room.
+At minimum, the following inflection points should be noted:

+- The release is being initiated.
+- Testing the release has begun.
+- Testing the release has ended.
+- The release is being submitted.
+- The release has landed.

 For Googlers, also read [go/mdc-release-engineering](http://go/mdc-release-engineering) for additional details.

 ## Before you start